Tiffany Budzisz

 Paper Sculpture Artist

 Veins flow though tree leaves and beating hearts.
 Tiny mushrooms sprout on the forest floor, while majestic mountains and swirling clouds rise high into the sky.
-The natural world, the human body, and the life/death cycle serve as inspiration for my artwork.
+The natural world, the human body, and the natural cycle of life serve as inspiration for my artwork.
 These intricate paper sculpture works symbolize the love, growth, and renewal in our lives as we heal from disappointment and loss.
 Mother Nature is powerful and transformative.
 Even after death, life goes on, and new seeds sprout and flourish from the soil.
 I’m a very detail-oriented person, and the act of intricately cutting, shaping, and gluing tiny pieces of paper together is very meditative and therapeutic.
 I encourage everyone to slow down and appreciate the little details found in life (and art) that are often overlooked in our busy, everyday lives.

 Artist Bio